 If none of these situations apply, then cover letters are optional.
 However, CPCJ encourages cover letters if authors have special information they wish to declare or disclose.
 For example, authors may wish to outline why their research is innovative or novel.

 The manuscript submission system requires that cover letters be submitted as Microsoft Word documents.

 SAGE is committed to upholding the integrity of the academic record.
 We encourage authors to refer to the Committee on Publication Ethics’ International Standards for Authors and view the Publication Ethics page on the SAGE Author Gateway.

-CPCJ and SAGE take issues of copyright infringement, plagiarism, or other breaches of best practice in publication very seriously.
-We seek to protect the rights of our authors, and we always investigate claims of plagiarism or misuse of published articles.
+The Cleft Palate-Craniofacial Journal (CPCJ) and SAGE take issues of copyright infringement, plagiarism or other breaches of best practice in publication very seriously.
+We seek to protect the rights of our authors and we always investigate claims of plagiarism or misuse of published articles.
 Equally, we seek to protect the reputation of the journal against malpractice.
 Submitted articles may be checked with duplication-checking software.
 Where an article, for example, is found to have plagiarised other work or included third-party copyright material without permission or with insufficient acknowledgement, or where the authorship of the article is contested, we reserve the right to take action including, but not limited to: publishing an erratum or corrigendum (correction); retracting the article; taking up the matter with the head of department or dean of the author's institution and/or relevant academic bodies or societies; or taking appropriate legal action.

 3.1.2 Prior publication

 If material has been previously published it is not generally acceptable for publication in a SAGE journal.
 However, there are certain circumstances where previously published material can be considered for publication.
 Please refer to the guidance on the SAGE Author Gateway or if in doubt, contact the Editor at the address given below.